Hold On to Your Kids: Why Parents Need to Matter More Than Peers

 Table of Contents

-This is the outline for the third edition of the book (released in 2013).
-It is the same as the second edition except for the addition of Part Six on raising children in the digital age.
+This is the outline for the fourth edition of the book (released in 2024).
+It is the same as the third edition except for the addition of Chapter 21 – In the Wake of the Pandemic: Peer Orientation and Mental Health.

 Preface